 - Logitech Harmony One - This universal remote is just about perfect.
 Highly customizable, logical button placement, and great battery life.
 With this remote I control my TV, AV receiver, cable DVR, Playstation 3, Apple TV, X11 IR module (controls my fans and ambient LED lighting when my TV/receiver turn on), and often more.
 Sadly these have been discontinued (mixed results, but it appears they are in fact discontinued), but you can still find them, or their newly spun-off next generation models.
 Update: I have heard very good things about the Harmony Companion.

-- Apple TV - If you have a Mac, iPad, or iPhone, the Apple TV is a wonderful accessory.
+- Apple TV 4K - If you have a Mac, iPad, or iPhone, the Apple TV is a wonderful accessory.
 AirPlay works great and is really convenient.
-I am really hoping for a 4K variant in 2017. $149
+The new models are fast, Siri works really well, and for my basic usage, it is great.
+Feature for feature, there are good options for much less money, unless you want AirPlay.

 - Chamberlain garage door opener with motion sensor for the light - It seems trivial, but having the garage light turn on when you walk out there is extremely convenient.
 I am shocked that there isn't a more competitive market for these, but this one has been working pretty well.
 It is a little bit hyper sensitive, so it turns on for no apparent reason sometimes, but well worthwhile.
 The only down side is that in the split second where the motion sensor is triggered and turning the light on, you cannot open or close the garage door. ($25 from Amazon)